Self- (and partner) parenting

 Verbal Strategies

-I have the sense that this is generally pretty close to what people are talking about when they talk about “self-compassion,” reflecting an intentional stance of “curiosity” rather than “judgement,” in approaching the “behavior” of our inner children.
-This means starting from the assumption that their behavior (our feelings) make sense somehow and then proceeding from that assumption with the “detective” task of figuring out how it makes sense, and (generally privately) verbalizing that “explanation.”
+In applying this process to our own inner-children, an important component is the intentional stance of “curiosity” rather than “judgement,” meaning the “sense-making” is importantly not about whether the feeling is the “right” or “wrong” or “useful” or “proportional” or “reasonable” thing to be feeling, but instead simply linking stimuli or events from the physical or mental environment to the feeling, in order to make sense of it.
+This also means starting from the assumption that the behavior of our inner children (our feelings) make sense somehow and then proceeding from that assumption with the “detective” task of figuring out how it makes sense, and cognitively verbalizing that explanation.
 Of course, this relies on our being aware of our emotions in the first place, so the aforementioned “paying attention” part is a necessary prerequisite.

 More generally, among “verbal” self-parenting strategies, would be what Cognitive Behavior Therapy calls “cognitive reframing” or in more intuitive terms, telling a different story about the same thing or even more simply, looking at it differently.
 The idea is that – to some degree at least – our emotional responses to situations are mediated by the way we think (i.e. talk to ourselves) about those situations, such that intentionally thinking about them differently can reshape our emotional reactions.
-This is particularly instrumental in the context of a relationship, in that so much emotional conflict in particular is based on – or at least exacerbated by – things like our perceptions of our partner’s intentions.
-For example, there will likely be a vast difference between my emotional reaction to discovering you did not buy the butter I expected on your grocery run depending on whether I tell myself the story: “you forgot the butter because you are charmingly absentminded” versus telling myself: “you intentionally chose not to buy butter because you hate me and actively enjoy my suffering.”
+This is particularly instrumental in the context of a relationship, in that so much emotional conflict in particular is based on—or at least exacerbated by—things like our perceptions of our partner’s intentions.
+For example, there will likely be a vast difference between my emotional reaction to discovering you did not buy the butter I expected on your grocery run depending on whether I tell myself the story: “you forgot the butter because you are charmingly absentminded” versus telling myself: “you intentionally chose not to buy butter because you actively want me to suffer.”
 In other words, the particular story we tell ourselves about our partner’s behavior (or really any event in our environment) typically functions to promote a particular emotional response, such that if I want to have a particular emotional response to my partner’s behavior (for example not getting so pissed off about it) it may be necessary to tell myself a different story about it.

-An idea I find particularly useful, (borrowing from a mentor of mine who maintains a blog here) is that our partner’s qualities and behavior that we find most annoying are – as a rule – connected to the qualities we find most loveable about them.
-A partner who I love for being carefree and spontaneous, for example, is likely to annoy me for also being forgetful and inconsiderate; both the “positive” and “negative” qualities are really part of the same personality-characteristic thing.
-Intentionally looking for these connections to my partner’s loveable qualities, and reminding myself of them when annoyed by their “bad behavior” may be a powerful way to help me soothe my own annoyance, assuming that’s something I want to soothe.
+Particularly applicable to long-term intimate partnership, there’s a disquieting aphorism that people get divorced for the same reasons they get married, speaking to the idea that the “loveable quirks” and opposites-attract-differences that initially draw us to our partners often become annoyances and conflicts with the passage of time and the accumulation of unresolved mutual resentment.
+In confronting this emotional process it can be helpful to remember that—as a rule—our partner’s qualities and behavior that we find most annoying are connected to the qualities we find most loveable about them.
+A partner who I love for being carefree and spontaneous, for example, is likely to annoy me for also being forgetful and inconsiderate; both the “positive” and “negative” qualities are really part of the same personality characteristic.
+Intentionally looking for these connections to my partner’s loveable qualities, and reminding myself of them when annoyed by their “bad behavior,” may be a powerful way to help me soothe my own annoyance, assuming that’s something I want to soothe.

 Care and Discipline

 Tying together the general processes of “emotional awareness” and “emotional management,” there’s a useful conceptual dichotomy splitting the task of parenting into the domains of “care” and “discipline.”
-I find these concepts especially convenient given their connection to the existing labels of “self-care” and “self-discipline,” already common in mental-health vernacular.
+I find these concepts especially convenient given their connection to the existing labels of “self-care” and “self-discipline.”
 The particulars of what falls in each category aren’t important here, so let’s say care is the side of parenting that’s generally meeting needs, pursuing enjoyment, and providing nurturance; while discipline is about limits, structure, delaying gratification, tolerating distress, and generally doing the things that are uncomfortable but also healthy.
 There’s a sense in which the “care” side is about following emotion, while the “discipline” side is about acting in spite of emotion.

 This parallels the research on “parenting styles,” which has identified an analogous breakdown of two “axes” of responsiveness and demand, yielding the commonly-discussed four categorical “styles” of authoritarian, (high demand, low responsiveness) permissive, (high responsiveness, low demand) uninvolved, (low responsiveness, low demand) and authoritative (high demand, high responsiveness).
 In that research, “authoritative” has generally been found to lead to the best outcomes for children, while demanding the most effort and patience from caregivers.
 The core (pretty much “common sense”) foundational insight is that it’s probably good for us to practice levels of both “self-care,” and “self-discipline.”